-Attendance and proxies
+Attendance and Proxies

 1. Approve Minutes

-To receive and approve the Minutes of the Annual General Meeting held on 17th November 2016.
+To receive and approve the Minutes of the Annual General Meeting held on 7th December 2017.

-There were no comments and the resolution was approved by 5 votes to nil.
+There were no comments and the resolution was approved by 7 votes to nil.

 2. Adopt Report and Accounts

-To receive and adopt the Report of the Directors and the Accounts for the year ended 30th June 2017.
+To receive and adopt the Report of the Directors and the Accounts for the year ended 30th June 2018.